-I absolutely love their Ginger Greens which is a mix of ginger, apple, spinach, cucumber, parsley, and lemon.
+I absolutely loved their Ginger Greens which is a mix of ginger, apple, spinach, cucumber, parsley, and lemon.
 I could drink it Every.
 Single.
 Day.
 Which is one of the reasons that I had to learn how to make a version at home.
 That and because I don’t live in Huntsville.

-And another reason that I decided that I really needed to learn how to make it is that my husband was diagnosed with ampullary cancer earlier this year.
+And another reason that I decided that I really needed to learn how to make it is that my husband was diagnosed with ampullary cancer early 2019.
 After doing some research and reading books like Chris Beat Cancer: A Comprehensive Plan for Healing Naturally, I believe that the best defense against poor health is a good defense.
 One way of building up one’s natural immunity is by eating well and exercising.
 (There is so much more, but that is a good start.)